Andrea/Presentations/2017-12-lambdup/slides/slides/index.md

 >  ...it is certainly not true that there is one “best” paradigm
 <small>[Programming Paradigms for Dummies: What Every Programmer Should Know - Peter Van Roy] </small>

+' what is the impact of paradigms in a solution

 ***

-> If the need for pervasive modifications manifests itself, we can take this as a sign that there is a new concept waiting to be discovered. <small>[Programming Paradigms for Dummies: What Every Programmer Should Know - Peter Van Roy] </small>
+> If the need for pervasive modifications manifests itself, we can take this as a sign that there is a new concept waiting to be discovered.
+<small>[Programming Paradigms for Dummies: What Every Programmer Should Know - Peter Van Roy] </small>

 ---